rcorbett-match/swgs-processing-pipeline/README.md

 This pipeline will cover the following pre-processing steps:

 1. Input preparation (Azure download, matching samples IDs to local data)
-2. Download a reference genome (curl) - this step isn't really pre-processing, but a reference genome is needed in order to do alignment.
-3. Sequencing quality assessment of the input reads.
+2. Sequencing quality assessment of the input reads.
 (FastQC)
-4. Aggregation of these inital QC reports for each sample into a single report.
+3. Aggregation of these inital QC reports for each sample into a single report.
 (MultiQC)
-5. Alignment of the reads (bwa)
+4. Alignment of the reads (bwamem2)
+5. Sorting and indexing bam files (Samtools)
 6. Duplicate read identification and marking (Picard tools)
 7. Assess read coverage and alignment statistics (Samtools)
 8. Quality assessment of the now aligned reads (FastQC)